Lali-J/python/G3TiCS/numpy_tutorial/pandas.md

 ### Questions:
 - What does .head() do?
+    - It shows the first pieces of information at the top of the set
 - What does .tail() do?
+    - It shows the last pieces of information at the bottom
 - What is the shape of this data?
+    - It has 500 rows and 7 columns
 -  What is the result of .columns?
+    - It tells you what each column is labeled as
 - What is the result of .dtype?
+    - It tells you the type of data type in the array

 ## Describe
 ```python